nenuadrian/msc-business-analytics-dissertation/README.md

 ### Data Processing

-To ensure a fair comparison and extract meaningful insights, the stock price data undergoes normalization using MinMax scaling.
+To ensure a fair comparison and extract meaningful insights, the stock price data undergoes normalisation using MinMax scaling.
 The temporal analysis focuses on a specific time frame, carefully chosen to avoid biases introduced by external market shocks such as the COVID-19 pandemic.

 ### Evaluation Metrics